denisevice/checklist-trello-bot/README.md

 ## Description

-The **Checklist Bot by OCTO** Power-Up allows you to automatically perform tasks associated with checklists in a board:
+The **Checklist Bot** Power-Up allows you to automatically perform tasks associated with checklists in a board:
 - Add checklists to a card when it is created or moved to a list
 - Perform actions when an item is checked in a checklist:
     - Move the card to a list in the board